smrini/QMK-20keyPad/README.md

 Required Skills:

-* The knoledge of what is command line.
+* The knowledge of what is command line.
-* An idea about QMK MSYS Comands.
+* An idea about QMK MSYS Commands.
-* Previous use of Visual Studio (If you are planing to use modify the code).
+* Previous use of Visual Studio (If you are planning to modify the code).
 * Soldering skills

 Advanced skills: